selkhayri/Cryptocurrencies/README.md

 # Cryptocurrencies
-Using unsupervised learning to determine which cryptocurrencies are good investments
+Using unsupervised machine learning to determine which cryptocurrencies are good investments

 ## Aim

-THe aim of this project is to group the cryptocurrencies in order to determine the products in which to invest using data tables and data visualizations
+The aim of this project was to group the cryptocurrencies in order to determine the products in which to invest using data tables and data visualizations

 ## Input